andikisare/imgmarker/imgmarker/README.md

-Galaxy Marker (galmark) is a tool for marking Brightest Cluster Galaxies, interesting phenomena, and more in galaxy clusters.
+Image Marker (imgmarker) is a tool for marking and annotating TIFF, FITS, PNG and JPEG files.

-It is designed to be configurable for multiple purposes using the configuration file generated upon first running galmark (galmark.cfg).
+It is designed to be configurable for multiple purposes using the configuration file generated upon first running imgmarker (imgmarker.cfg).

-To install galmark, clone the galmark repository from github, then in the python environment of your choice, run:
+To install imgmarker, clone the imgmarker repository from github, then in the python environment of your choice, run:

-pip install ./galmark
+pip install ./imgmarker

-outside of the 'galmark' directory.
+outside of the 'imgmarker' directory.

-You can now run galmark from anywhere.
-The configuration file generated upon first running galmark is made in the directory that you run galmark.
+You can now run imgmarker from anywhere.
+The configuration file generated upon first running imgmarker is made in the directory that you run imgmarker.

 Within the configuration file, the output path ('out_path', where your data files will be saved) can be configured.
 Make sure to include the final forward or backward slash ('/' or '\' depending on your operating system) at the end of the directory.
 The directory